How to Create a Suitable Pricing Model for a Business

 Knowing your customer is an essential part of any business decision, but the importance of it can’t be overstated when creating a pricing model.
 Factors like your customers’ pain points, their willingness to pay for a quality experience, and their lifetime value, will all have a direct and significant impact on your final pricing model.

-You may already have well-defined buyer personas for use in your marketing, but when you come to create your pricing model, you may want to review them for insights that will affect your pricing model directly.
+You may already have well-defined buyer personas for use in your marketing, but when you come to create your pricing model, you may want to review these personas for insights that will affect your pricing model directly.

 Analyse and build upon historical pricing

-Whether it’s from your own company or close competitors, analysing past pricing models that have been used in your market, determining their weaknesses (and any untapped potential) can uncover huge opportunities for improvement, especially when looking at disparities in churn data, closed deals, and sold products.
+Whether it’s from your own company or close competitors, analysing past pricing models that have been used in your market and determining their weaknesses (and any untapped potential) can uncover huge opportunities for improvement, especially when looking at disparities in churn data, closed deals, and sold products.

 Find a middle ground between your goals and intrinsic value